hesamdavarpanah/Magazine-Store/README.md

+Sure, I can help you create a GitHub README for your repo that uses Python Django deployed on Docker Compose.
+Here is a possible template that you can use:

 # Magazine Store

 This is a web application that allows users to browse, buy, and rate magazines online.
-It is built with Python Django framework and uses SQLite as the database.
+It is built with Python Django framework and deployed on Docker Compose.

 ## Features